 What did Hill deserve?
 In an English jurisprudential culture, Hill was free to make her accusations against the powerful nominee of the Supreme Court in front of the entire nation.
 Hill was able to tell her story to a free press that took her side.
 She was free to write a books laying out her positions and story.
 Her allies were free to produce revisionist films casting her as a hero and a victim.

 Unlike the accusation against Kavanaugh, Hill’s allegations of sexual harassment were potentially a criminal matter.
 And in that regard, Hill wasn’t a credible accuser.
-Not a single person came forward to substantiate that Thomas, who had hundreds of subordinates under him over his years of working in government, had ever acted in the ways described by Hill towards anyone else.
+Not a single person—and Thomas had scores of subordinates working for him during his years in government—came forward to substantiate that the judge had ever acted in the ways described by Hill towards anyone else.
 Twelve former female colleagues of Thomas and Hill signed an affidavit supporting him.
 Not one person who worked with both came forward to vouch for Hill.

-The FBI investigated Hill’s claim against Thomas—though she was always reluctant to cooperate—and not only did it fail to find any evidence to back her claims, but after the hearings, agents sent additional affidavits to the Senate accusing Hill of misleading the public by skipping portions of her story and offering public testimony that contradicted what she had told law enforcement officials.
+The FBI investigated Hill’s claims against Thomas—though she was always reluctant to cooperate—and not only did it fail to find any evidence to back her accusation, but after the hearings, agents sent additional affidavits to the Senate accusing Hill of misleading the public by skipping portions of her story and offering public testimony that contradicted what she had told law enforcement officials.

 To say the United States can do better as a nation is one thing.
 To claim that the injustice exists is fair.
 To claim that “English” or “white” culture is a unique purveyor of racism and misogyny in the world is the kind historical illiteracy that might be soothing to the ears of the victimhood brigades that inhabit the contemporary left, but it’s not reality.
 It certainly shouldn’t mainstreamed by those who have sworn to protect this jurisprudential culture–even (and perhaps especially) if they desperately want to become president.